-Members Approve Work of Directors in Management of the Affairs of Village.
+members Approve Work of Directors in Management of the Affairs of Village.

-The first general Gardens Corporation meeting since the directors were elected in January, which was held last Tuesday evening at the Church-in-the-Gardens, proved an event of unusual interest to the large number of residents who attended and to all who have the future of the Gardens in mind.
-A particularly agreeable feature was the presence of Grosvenor Atterbury to whom, with Frederick Law Olmsted, the Gardens owes its present beauties.
-Mr. Atterbury spoke briefly reminding the members that in no similar community in the country have restrictions been carried to so full an extent as at Forest Hills, and that these restrictions are a real protection when administered with judicial fairness and a continuous standard of aesthetic and practical judgment.
-He forsaw the time approaching when the written rules would be buttressed, and to some extent replaced, by a living law of precedent, an even greater protection against the slow but sure encroachments of the great city than merely legal restrictions.
-He complimented the community on its progress since the first of the year and particularly praised the vision and leadership of Lawrence Abbott, the president.
-This thought was agreeably ratified later when the meeting voted a resolution of confidence in the directors and approval of the progress so far made.
+The first general Gardens Corporation meeting since the Frectors were elected in January, which was held last Tuesday reing at the Church-in-the-Gardens, proved an event of uninterest to the large number of residents who attended to all who have the future of the Gardens in mind.
+A acticularly agreeable feature was the presence of Grosvenor emerbury to whom, with Frederick Law Olmsted, the Gardens its present beauties.
+Mr. Atterbury spoke briefly rementry have restrictions been carried to so full an extent as at First Hills, and that these restrictions are a real protection administered with judicial fairness and a continuous and and of aesthetic and practical judgment.
+He forsaw the approaching when the written rules would be buttressed, to some extent replaced, by a living law of precedent, an greater protection against the slow but sure encroach-ents of the great city than merely legal restrictions.
+He plimented the community on its progress since the first the year and particularly praised the vision and leader-tof Lawrence Abbott, the president.
+This thought was agreeably ratified later when the meeting voted a resolution confidence in the directors and approval of the progress

-Another interesting development was the official report as to the erection, protection, and removal of the board fence across Continental Avenue where the Gardens meets the Vandeveer estate which is to be auctioned on June 2.
-George B. Hanavan, speaking for the law committee, described the erection of the fence to protect the Gardens from what appeared to be the sale of abutting property without restriction, and the later request for a conference by the attorneys for the estate, the result of which was their agreement to restrict about half the tract as to set back and placing of the houses, buildings to be on no smaller than 40 foot lots, corner houses in 60 foot lots, and their agreement to submit plans of houses to Gardens Corporation architecture committee for approval.
-It was on the arrival of that agreement that the fence was removed.
+Another interesting development was the official report as the erection, protection, and removal of the board fence aross Continental Avenue where the Gardens meets the andeveer estate which is to be auctioned on June 2.
+George Hanavan, speaking for the law committee, described the rection of the fence to protect the Gardens from what appeared to be the sale of abutting property without restriction, and the later request for a conference by the attorneys for the estate, the result of which was their agreement to restate, the result of which was their agreement to restate, the result of which was their agreement to restate, the result of which was their agreement to restate about half the tract as to set back and placing of the buses, buildings to be on no smaller than 40 foot lots, corner than 50 foot lots, and their agreement to submit plans thouses to Gardens Corporation architecture committee for proval.
+It was on the arrival of that agreement that the same was removed.

-Walter D. Teague, in describing the work of the committee on architecture, made known the fact that D. E. McAvoy has filed plans for 95 houses including three apartment houses covering all the unoccupied land on the north side of Burns Street, east of Ascan Avenue and parts of two blocks on the scuth side.
-The committee, in conference with Mr. McAvoy, has come to an agreement and the plans have been passed by Mr. Atterbury.
-The houses will not be built all in a block but, using the apartment houses as pylons, will have a real architectural beauty in keeping with the rest of the Gardens.
-The houses on the lower end will accommodate two families, although they will be sold to one owner each, and the houses on the upper end will be of a plan making them flexible so that they can be used by one or two families.
-These houses are on land over which Gardens Corporation has no control.
-The ones on the south side of the street arcommodations he Cowles have taken nite period.
+Walter D. Teague, in describing the work of the committee architecture, made known the fact that D. E. McAvoy has plans for 95 houses including three apartment houses evering all the unoccupied land on the north side of Burns Street, east of Ascan Avenue and parts of two blocks on the south side.
+The committee, in conference with Mr. McAvoy, come to an agreement and the plans have been passed Mr. Atterbury.
+The houses will not be built all in a block but, using the apartment houses as pylons, will have a architectural beauty in keeping with the rest of the ardens.
+The houses on the lower end will accommodate families, although they will be sold to one owner each, the houses on the upper end will be of a plan making flexible so that they can be used by one or two families.
+These houses are on land over which Gardens Corporation Less no control.
+The ones on the south side of the street are on restricted land and are under full control of the committee.